Best Fantastical Alternatives in 2026: 9 Apps Tested

 The alternatives have matured considerably since then.
 Some have caught up to Fantastical on the things it already did well.
 Others have gone further in directions Fantastical chose not to follow.
 If you're reconsidering the annual renewal — or evaluating it for the first time — here's what's actually available in 2026.

 At $57/year, the subscription pays for that entry speed and that design quality.
 What it doesn't pay for: any intelligence about how your time is being used.
 Task management routes through Apple Reminders — a functional dependency for simple to-do lists that falls short the moment you want tasks to understand your calendar context.
 There's no focus session support, no AI analysis of your week, no mechanism for understanding whether your schedule is producing the outcomes you want.
 Fantastical will tell you what you've planned.
 It has never been designed to tell you whether that plan is working.
+The cognitive cost of task switching between a calendar view and a separate task management tool — Fantastical routes tasks through Reminders — is a daily friction that purpose-built alternatives eliminate.

 Why people are leaving Fantastical in 2026